 Many sources have advised that the logical thing to do is to start with small doses such as an initial 0.5mg/kg once a day for at least 2-3 weeks then increase it slightly to twice a day working up incrementally to perhaps 1mg/kg twice a day.
 However, this may or may not be the professional advice of an expert.
 The best person to ask is your veterinarian.
 After consulting to a veterinarian, you can switch to different CBD forms such as CBD dog treats or CBD treats.

 Not Sure What to Do

 If you are however keen on putting your pet on CBD Oil but are indecisive about the dosage or how to go about doing it, you can choose an alternative option instead, by giving it treats with CBD in them.
+You can find the best cbd oil for dogs on this site in case you have been looking for it.
 At least this way you can give it once a day and see how it affects him or her.
 It is important to go for products from a well-established and reputable brand as there are so many on the market that it can get confusing.
 Here you can view holistapets site, where there is a range of products to choose from that do not have all the harmful chemicals and additives that most pet foods are made from, but rather only natural and organic ingredients that are good for your four-legged companion.

 Even though research is undergoing regarding the different effects of giving your pet CBD, it is safe to say that as pet owners it should be our duty to make sure we don’t overdo it.
 The thing to remember is that this is a treatment drug after all, just like any other and especially the fact that we do not know much about it, besides where it comes from and how it is made, a lot of manufacturers have sworn by it and seen positive effects in animals from various other studies that have been done, more on dogs than on cats though.